Abdul Taib Mahmud: Environmental policy

-The Sarawak government announced that they are stepping up their effort for wildlife conservation and protection.
-A programme has been put in place by Sarawak government to save the flora and fauna affected by the construction of the Bakun Dam.

-Other programmes include the Heart 2 Heart orangutan campaign which invites the public to get involved with orangutan conservation; orang-utan and turtle adoption; protection of the dugong and the Irrawaddy dolphin, which are both endangered species; and the Reef Ball project that will rehabilitate Sarawak's ocean ecosystem by placing artificial reef modules in the sea to form new habitats.
+Environmental programmes under the Taib administration include the Heart 2 Heart orangutan campaign which invites the public to get involved with orangutan conservation; orangutan and turtle adoption; protection of the dugong and the Irrawaddy dolphin, which are both endangered species; and the Reef Ball project that will rehabilitate Sarawak's ocean ecosystem by placing artificial reef modules in the sea to form new habitats.

-In 1992, International Tropical Timber Organization (ITTO) also financed the establishment of Lanjak Entimau Wildlife Sanctuary which now houses about 4000 orang utan.
+In 1992, International Tropical Timber Organization (ITTO) also financed the establishment of Lanjak Entimau Wildlife Sanctuary which now houses about 4000 orangutans.
 This wildlife century also aimed to improve the livelihood of the rural population and to reduce their dependence on forests.

 2030 vision for Sarawak

 During the celebrations of Taib's 28th year in power as the chief minister of Sarawak, speaking at Dewan Suarah Bintulu Taib said that his vision for Sarawak was for it to become the richest state in Malaysia by the year 2030.
-It is the intention of Taib and his administration to develop more high-skilled jobs.
+It was the intention of Taib and his administration to develop more high-skilled jobs.

 To achieve this, the state is investing money in developing new higher education institutions.
 This policy is intended to help move the economy away from industry which relies heavily on Sarawak's natural resources to a more skilled, serviced-based economy.

 Sarawak Cabinet reshuffle

 Taib announced his cabinet reshuffle on 8 November 2009.
 Six new state assemblymen were appointed as assistant ministers, while the portfolios of others were changed.
 Five out of the six new appointees were sworn in on 21 November 2009 before the state governor, Tun Datuk Patinggi Abang Muhamad Salahuddin in the state assembly.
 The remaining assistant minister, Abdul Wahab Aziz, was on a pilgrimage.
 The new cabinet line-up took effect on 1 December 2009.

 Taib, who retained the Finance, and Planning and Resource Management Minister portfolios, said the reorganisation was meant to prepare Sarawak for new development policies and approaches that could take place some time in the 10th Malaysia Plan (10MP) or after the next state election.
 He also said that with the Sarawak Corridor of Renewable Energy (SCORE) coming up, he would reform Syarikat SESCO Berhad (SESCO) in the next one or two years.

 On 28 September 2011, Taib again announced another cabinet reshuffle with the appointment of Senior Ministers in the cabinet and renaming several ministries.
-Taib also created new ministries that will focused on the welfare, women and family development.
+Taib also created new ministries that focused on the welfare, women and family development.